Taking your holidays

 Your annual holiday entitlement may include what are known as 'part days' (for example 11.2 days for someone working two days a week).
 You need to ask your employer how they want you to treat these part days.
 They cannot be rounded down, but do not need to be rounded up to the nearest full day.
 An employer can, however, choose to do so if they wish.

-the part day could be taken off a day’s shift, so you leave early or come in late
+- the part day could be taken off a day’s shift so you could leave early or come in late

 Accruing and carrying over holiday entitlement